That’s a common way people describe how their lower back pain started.

 - A bad mattress will “support” a poor sleeping posture, so will a bad pillow.

-- And if happened to go to bed with pain – it’s going to get worse in the morning.
+- And if you happened to go to bed with pain – it’s going to get worse in the morning.

-How to Easily Prevent Morning Back Pain – Naturally
+How to Easily Prevent Morning Back Pain (Naturally)

 Preventing lower back pain in the morning is not as complicated as you may think.

-1. Fixing a Bad Sleep Posture
+1. Fix a Bad Sleep Posture

 As you probably know, sleeping on your back, without a pillow, is the healthiest sleeping posture.